The Best Vacuums for Stairs, Tested for Lightweight, High-Suction Cleaning

 Ease of Use

 Seniors and those with limited mobility may wish to avoid carrying a heavy model up and down stairs.
-Stick and upright vacuums are of lighter weight and easier to use.
+Stick and upright vacuums are lighter weight and easier to use.
 Though handhelds are good for getting into tight corners, bending can be difficult and tiresome.

 Cordless stick vacuums are the easiest, most comfortable option.
 Those who prefer an upright should select one with a swiveling body of 180 degrees or more for less challenging maneuverability in tight stair corners.